aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-autocad-images-to-pdf/_index.md

 ---
-title: Export AutoCAD PDF - Export AutoCAD Images to PDF with Aspose.CAD for Java Tutorial
+title: Convert DWG to PDF - Export AutoCAD Images to PDF with Aspose.CAD for Java
 linktitle: Export AutoCAD Images to PDF
 second_title: Aspose.CAD Java API
 description: Learn how to export AutoCAD PDF using Aspose.CAD for Java.
-This step‑by‑step guide shows you how to convert DWG to PDF, save CAD as PDF, and handle licensing.
+This step‑by‑step guide shows you how to **convert DWG to PDF**, **save CAD as PDF**, and handle licensing.
 weight: 10
 url: /java/cad-export-options/export-autocad-images-to-pdf/
-date: 2025-12-19
+date: 2026-02-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}